mhkmn02/mhkmn02/README.md

 - 👋 Hi, I’m @mhkmn02
 - 👀 I’m interested in software development
-- 🌱 I’m currently pursuing BTECH (CSE 2nd year)
+- 🌱 I’m currently pursuing BTECH (CSE)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 mhkmn02/mhkmn02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.